leventkaragol/libcpp-http-client/README.md

 Below you can see the simplest use case sending QueryString parameters to an API via HTTP GET.

 > [!IMPORTANT]
-> Please do not use it this way, if more than one call will be made .
+> Please do not use it this way, if more than one call will be made.
 You do not use the non-blocking
 > feature in this way.
 Just keep reading...

 ```cpp